szeiger/ornate/doc/src/markdown.md

 > Note: IDs starting with an underscore (`_`) character should be avoided for headers.
 The [default theme](default-theme.md) creates some IDs of this form for internal use.

 The `autoIdentifiers` extension uses the same algorithm as Pandoc to automatically derive an ID from the heading title if no ID was set explicitly via `headerAttributes`

+Other parts of the header attributes may be used by by other extensions or features.
+In particular, key/value pairs with an `index` key are used to define [index entries](default-theme.md#index).

 ## `blockQuoteAttributes`